pkrumins/node-tree-kill/readme.markdown

 Sends signal `signal` to all children processes of the process with pid `pid`, including `pid`.
 Signal defaults to `SIGTERM`.

+Currently works on Linux only as it uses `ps -o pid --no-headers --ppid PID` to find the parent pids of `PID`.

 Install
 =======